astur/monscr/README.md

-    index = 'id',         // name of field for unique index (or array of names for multi-field) cleanErrors = false,  // if true - drops "bad" collection on start cleanValid = false,   // if true - drops "good" collection on start check = item =>       // function for check if record are "good" or not !('errors' in item),
+    index = 'id',         // name of field for unique index (or array of names for multi-field) cleanErrors = false,  // if true - drops "bad" collection on start cleanValid = false,   // if true - drops "good" collection on start onInsert = null,      // name of field for set only on insert, not update (or array of names) updateCounter = null, // name of field for incremental counter of updates (will be added to item) check = item =>       // function for check if record are "good" or not !('errors' in item),
 });